MrTarantula/NDice/README.md

 Weighted die that obeys the [Gambler's Fallacy](https://github.com/xori/gamblers-dice).
 The weight shifts after each roll, so that the longer a side has not been rolled, the higher its probability of occurrence for the next roll.

+### `TappersDie`

+A [tapper's die](http://www.dice-play.com/DiceCrooked.htm) behaves like a fair die, until it is tapped.
+Then it behaves like a weighted die until it is tapped again.

 ## Examples

 Dice can be constructed with a default of six sides, or any number of sides: